groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/java/com.groupdocs.editor.options/emailsaveoptions/_index.md

 ```

-Allows to control which parts of the mail message should be delivered to the output email document, which will be generated and saved with the [Editor\#save(EditableDocument,Stream,ISaveOptions)](../../com.groupdocs.editor/editor\#save-EditableDocument-Stream-ISaveOptions-) method
+Allows to control which parts of the mail message should be delivered to the output email document, which will be generated and saved with the Editor\#save(EditableDocument,Stream,ISaveOptions).save(EditableDocument,Stream,ISaveOptions) method

 Value: Flagged enum that controls the parts of the mail message, which should be processed.
 Default value is  MailMessageOutput.All